yuntai229/Onion-Architecture-Go/README.md

 ## Debug

 We choose [zap](https://github.com/uber-go/zap) package which maintained by **Uber**, to implement in our log system.
-We also add **request-id** for each request, showed in log in every function entry point to identify the same request, and finally return in response header for tracing log more precisely.
+We also add **request-id** for each request, showed in log in every function entry point to identify which are came from same request, and finally return in response header for tracing log more precisely.

 ## Env Config